coderschool-ta/cs-web-design-materials/modules/week_4.md

 WordPress itself is a different beast.
 The software is older than Facebook and Twitter.
 WordPress currently powers 30% of all websites and dominates 76% of CMS market.
 Moreover, WordPress is written in PHP which is the most popular server-side programming language (83% of all websites are written in PHP).
 WordPress is a free and open-source software, and there are more than 50,000 free plugins for downloads.
 Wordpress is available in 68+ languages, and is used by Goverments all over the world.

 To be able to cover everything of WordPress within one week would be an understatement.
-However, we will try to cover all the *foundation elements* of WordPress as much as possible.
+However, we will try to cover all the *fundamentals* of WordPress as much as possible.
 You will get to understand from the ground up how the WordPress software is installed and run locally to how it is hosted and run online in a web server.
 You will also understand the elements needed to have a hosted online website.

 The best to learn something is by doing it.
-We will be doinga lot of exercises this week that will help you understand all the *nuts and bolts* of a running website application in the internet.
+We will be doing a lot of exercises this week that will help you understand all the *nuts and bolts* of a running website application in the internet.

 In today exercise, we will use WordPress software as the platform (the engine) for our websites.
 We will register a free domain name, and a free hosting server for your website.
 Besides HTML, CSS, and JavaScript on the client side, WordPress works with PHP and MySQL on the server side.
 We will also get to understand more of these technical stacks through our exercises.

 **Your lecture exercise will be setting up a local WordPress and migrate it online.**

 **Your lab exercise will be creating a custom theme and a custom plugin using HTML, CSS, and a bit of PHP.**

 # Definition for technical terms
-A domain name is an easy-to-spell, easy-to-remember name for your website (eg. WordPress.org).
+A **domain name** is an easy-to-spell, easy-to-remember name for your website (eg. WordPress.org).
 Without a domain name, your website online address will just be an IP address (eg. 151.101.129.121), which is hard to remember.

-A hosting server is a machine that hosts your websites.
+A **hosting server** is a machine that hosts your websites.
 It is where your websites live.
 When a person wants to visit a website from a browser, the browser (Safari, Chrome, Firefox, etc.) makes GET requests to the hosting server to retrieve the website information.
 A domain name and a host server work together i.e. they have to point to each other.

-PHP is the language that is used to send data back and forth between the browser (client) and the web-host (server).
+**PHP** is the language that is used to send data back and forth between the browser (client) and the web-host (server).
 PHP interacts with both front-end and back-end.

-MySQL is a back-end language that talks to the database and manages all the data of a website.
+**MySQL** is a back-end language that talks to the database and manages all the data of a website.

-A hosting server nowadays always comes with the AMP (Apache, MySQL, PHP) stack which is a solution stack for running a website.
+A hosting server nowadays always comes with the **AMP** (Apache, MySQL, PHP) stack which is a solution stack for running a website.
 WordPress needs to have the AMP stack to be able to start.

 # Exercise
 In today exercise, you will be pair programming with a person sitting next to you.
 We'll try to accomplish these goals tonight: